tewhey-lab/tewhey-lab.github.io/gratitude/index.md

 If you're passionate about interdisciplinary research and want to contribute to innovative solutions for lung disease, we’d love to hear from you!

-To apply, please send your CV, a brief statement of research interests, and contact information for 3 references to: zhouzhj09@uchicago.edu
+To apply, please send your CV, a brief statement of research interests, and contact information for 3 references to: <a href="zhouzhj09@uchicago.edu/" > zhouzhj09@uchicago.edu </a>

 ### Undergraduate Student Opportunities:
 We encourage undergraduate students to reach out if they are interested in joining the lab through research programs, thesis projects, or for academic credit via work-study opportunities.